spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 * alt+MMB pan the camera
 * alt+shift+LMB pans the camera.
 * alt+v dolly zoom active camera
-* alt_shift+wheel turntable the camera.
+* alt+shift+wheel turntable the camera.
 If you have a weighted throw mouse wheel like an MX master25 this is amazing.

 * alt+a aim at selected.  hit it twice to set the aimpoint to the origin.
 * ` toggle between local global pivot placement.  (its called Accent_Grave in the demo video)